An Empirical Analysis of Fairness Notions under Differential Privacy: Background

-A predictor that satisfies the demographic parity constraint should yield that each subgroup receives a positive outcome at equal rates.
-Demographic parity can be expressed as follows:
+\paragraph{Demographic Parity.} A classifier satisfies the demographic parity constraint when each subgroup receives a positive outcome at equal rates.
+More formally, this can be expressed as:

-where $\hat{Y}$ is the predicted label and $A$ is the protected attribute indicating the subgroup.
-The notion of demographic parity helps prevent the reinforcement of historical biases and supports the underprivileged groups in the short term due to the progressive enforcement of a positive feedback loop.
-However, ensuring demographic parity focuses only on the final outcome and not on the equality of treatment, which can lead to a problem called laziness in~\citep{DBLP:journals/ipm/MakhloufZP21,DBLP:journals/fdata/CareyW22}, or self-fulﬁlling prophecy in~\citep{DBLP:conf/innovations/DworkHPRZ12}, where a trained model selects the true positives of the privileged groups while selecting randomly (i.e., with a coin toss) subjects from the underprivileged groups as long as the number of subjects selected from each subgroup is valid.
-In addition, demographic parity could be used in an inappropriate context, where the disparity is truly present but is not related to a protected attribute~\citep{DBLP:conf/innovations/DworkHPRZ12}.
+where $\hat{Y}$ is the predicted label, and $A$ is the protected attribute indicating subgroup membership~\cite{barocas-hardt-narayanan}.
+Demographic parity aims to prevent the reinforcement of historical biases and can support underprivileged groups in the short term by enforcing a positive feedback loop.
+However, while demographic parity focuses on equal outcomes, it overlooks equality of treatment.
+This can lead to the issue of ``laziness''~\cite{makhlouf2021applicability,carey2022causal}, also known as ``self-fulfilling prophecy''~\cite{dwork2012fairness}, where a model correctly predicts true positives for privileged groups but randomly selects individuals from underprivileged groups until the proportion selected for each subgroup is equal.
+Additionally, demographic parity can be misapplied in contexts where disparities are legitimate and unrelated to protected attributes~\cite{dwork2012fairness}.

-In this paper, we use demographic parity difference, which is defined as the difference between the highest and the lowest group-level selection rate.
-A demographic parity difference of $0$ means that all groups have the same selection rate.